-Procedures for the use of debit cards at Ashton West End Primary Academy i) Authorised users - Principal, Business Manager and Assistant Principal in case of the Principal's long term absence.
+Procedures for the use of debit cards at Ashton West End Primary Academy

 The governing body has agreed to implement the use of a debit card.
 The following procedures have been put in place to control the use of the card.